Two-Day Getaway Along Minnesota's North Shore

-Cappuccinos and artisanal baked goods add big-city flair to breakfast at small lakeside Coho Cafe in Tofte.
+Cappuccinos and artisanal baked goods add big-city flair to breakfast at lakeside Coho Cafe in Tofte.

 Take a chairlift up Eagle Mountain, then zoom down the 1⁄2-mile-long alpine slide at Lutsen Mountains.

 A meal of barbecue ribs, chili or popular pot stickers is all the more enjoyable for the mountain views from Papa Charlie's deck.